AndyRong921/DARE/README.md

 # DARE: Domain-Aware Representation Enhancement for Data-Efficient Histopathological Tissue Classification

 This is the official implementation of the paper: "DARE: Domain-Aware Representation Enhancement for Data-Efficient Histopathological Tissue Classification".
-We propose DARE, a dual-space framework for robust tissue classification.
+We propose DARE, a two-separated-methods framework for robust tissue classification.
 It integrates two data augmentation strategies within an advanced lightweight deep broad learning system for targeted domain adaptation.

 ## Framework Overview
 ![Framework](./framework.png)